qvex/face-detection/SETUP.md

 This will:
 1. Download InsightFace Buffalo_L models to `~/.insightface/models/`
-2. Download MTCNN weights automatically
-3. May take 5-10 minutes on first run
+2. May take 5-10 minutes on first run
-4. Subsequent runs are instant
+3. Subsequent runs are instant

 ### Step 6: Test Interactive Mode